MaelImhof/dsd.mael.im/docs/en/index.md

 Tutorials can be found in the menu.
 It is advisable to start [at the beginning](tips/logisim/download-logisim) and read them from there.

 Each tutorial uses a Logisim project to illustrate its subject.
 The projects and other documents used can be downloaded from the appendix at the bottom of the tutorial page.

+## Contribute

+Contributions are welcome.
+Please refer to the [contributing guide](contributing/contributing) for more details.

+## Contributors

+The list of contributors is available [here](contributing/contributors).